NCAR/geocat-datafiles/INSTALLATION.md

 If you would like to make use of other software packages, such as Matplotlib, Cartopy, Jupyter, etc. with GeoCAT-datafiles, you may wish to install these under your `geocat` environment as well.
-The following command can be used to create a new conda environment that includes some of these additional Python packages:
+The following command can be run to create a new conda environment that includes some of these additional Python packages:

     conda create -n geocat -c conda-forge geocat-datafiles matplotlib cartopy jupyter